Established in 1937

 So, next time you're ready for a quiet day in the country, drive on down, over or up to Gilroy 'most any Thursday, Friday or Sunday (call to make sure I'm here and not at a special market) and visit the nursery.
 I'll be happy to give you the grand tour, or let you explore at your leisure.
 Remember, I'm just across town from the outlets, but in a whole different world of shopping.

-See our Calendar page for recent events.
+See our Calendar page for more details.

 See our Articles page for more archived articles we have uploaded.
 Stay tuned for more!